cloudflare/workers-sdk/packages/miniflare/README.md

 - `workflowsPersist?: Persistence`

   Where to persist data stored in Workflows.
 See docs for `Persistence`.

+- `queuesPersist?: Persistence`

+  Where to persist data stored in Queues.
+See docs for `Persistence`.

 #### Analytics Engine, Browser Rendering, Sending Email, Vectorize, Workers AI and Workers for Platforms